Jamie Jeans Sewalong Pt 8: Sew Fly Zip

 First, set your stitch to a short and wide zig zag stitch.
 This is a bar tack.

-For this pattern, I’ve found that a 5 to 6” zipper works a bit better than a shorter one, but any zipper from 4” to 6” will be functional.
-Measure 6” from the top zipper stops and mark with a pin.
+Measure 4” from the top zipper stops and mark with a pin.
 At the pin, sew a hefty bar tack (or around 10 back and forth movements).
 Make sure your stitch is wide enough to clear the zipper on either side before you put that pedal to the metal.
 Breaking a needle during this step is never fun.

 Using your thread snips or a pair of small scissors, trim your zipper two teeth below your bar tack.
 You’ll need to gently maneuver your scissors between the teeth.